Kārlis Ulmanis: Later assessments

 One sign that Ulmanis was still very popular in Latvia during the first years of regained independence was the election of his grand-nephew Guntis Ulmanis as President of Latvia in 1993.

 One of the major traffic routes in Riga, the capital of Latvia, is named after him (Kārļa Ulmaņa gatve, previously named after Ernst Thälmann).
-In 2003, a monument of Ulmanis was unveiled in a park in Riga centre.
+In 2003, a monument of Ulmanis was unveiled in a park in Riga center.

 Personal life and family

 Not much is known about the personal life of Ulmanis.
 It is known that he never married and there are no records of him dating anyone.
-When once asked about why he is not married or has not had a significant other, his response was "I am married to Latvia, and that is enough for me."
-During his lifetime, there were rumors over his sexuality, with some claims that he might have been homosexual.
-The rumors were also fueled by Ulmanis' close relationships with two of his male employees.
-The rumors were also fueled by Ulmanis himself not giving any information about his personal life.
+When once asked about why he was not married or did not have a significant other, his response was "I am married to Latvia, and that is enough for me."
+During his lifetime, there were rumors over his sexuality, with statements that he was homosexual.
+The rumors were fueled by Ulmanis' close relationships with two of his male employees, as well as Ulmanis himself not giving any information about his personal life.
 He did not have any offspring, although his brother did, with Ulmanis' grandnephew Guntis Ulmanis later becoming the president of Latvia.